nerfstudio-project/gsplat/docs/source/tests/profile.rst

 diff-gaussian-rasterization  n/a       n/a                  OOM   OOM         OOM
 ===========================  ========  =============  ==========  ==========  ==========

 Note: Evaluations are conducted on a NVIDIA TITAN RTX GPU. (commit 8ea2ea3).
-"Mem" indicates the amount of GPU memory required by the rasterization operation (excluding the input data), which is calculated by the diff of `torch.cuda.max_memory_allocated()` before and after the operation.
+"Mem" denotes for the amount of GPU memory required by the rasterization operation (excluding the input data), which is calculated by the diff of `torch.cuda.max_memory_allocated()` before and after the operation.